 In a comprehensive study conducted in 2017, a team of researchers delved into the data of almost 20,000 patient admissions across 3,767 hospitals over six years.
 Using information from the Centers for Medicare & Medicaid Services and the Hospital Consumer Assessment of Healthcare Providers and Systems, the study firmly established the relationship between patient experience and key financial metrics: net patient revenue, net income, and operating margin.

-The findings were striking: hospitals that provided a more positive patient experience saw a notable increase in profitability.
-Conversely, and perhaps more importantly, those with negative patient experiences faced a significantly greater decline in profitability.
+The findings were striking: hospitals that provided a more positive patient experience saw a notable increase in financial performance .
+Conversely, and perhaps more importantly, those with negative patient experiences faced a significantly greater decline in financial performance .

 While patients’ expectations have changed in the years since the study, the fundamental takeaway still applies.
 Health care organizations cannot afford to not meet patients’ expectations.